>>> Operators

 Gut Operators

-The Gut Center governs action, boundaries, and instinctive movement.
+The Gut Center governs readiness, grounded activation, and meaning.

 Arranging